 Terms and Conditions of Enrolment

-Confirmation of enrolment will be provided in the form of an invoice.
+Confirmation of enrolment will be provided in the form of a confirmation of place letter.

-Payment is due within 14 days of the date of the invoice and NO LATER than the programme start date.
-Any learner who wishes to dispute the fees due must do so within one month of receiving the invoice or statement.
-A request to review the fees or account balance must be made within this month, in writing to the Customer Services Manager, Otago Polytechnic.
+Payment is due ten (10) days prior to the programme start date.
+Any learner who wishes to dispute the fees due must do so within one (1) month of the invoice date.
+A request to review the fees or account balance must be made within this month, in writing to the Customer Services Team Leader, Otago Polytechnic.
 At the discretion of Otago Polytechnic, and with just cause, this period may be extended.
 Once the request is received, the review will be completed within seven (7) working days.
 Once the review is completed, any outstanding balance is due immediately.

-Depending on the programme or course, fees charged will be one or several of: tuition fee, Learner Services fee levy, ID card/Library Card fee, Examination fee(s), Student Health Levy, NZQA Unit Standard fees, and Application Processing fee.
+Depending on the programme or course, fees charged will be one or several of (but not limited to): tuition fees, ID card fee, Examination fee(s), Student Health Levy, Student Services Levy, and administration fee.
 Failure to pay any invoice(s) by the due date means you will then be liable for all costs and expenses (including legal costs, debt collection agent fees, and this may affect your credit rating) which may be incurred in the recovery or attempted recovery of the overdue amount from you.
-Under these circumstances Otago Polytechnic may give to, or obtain from, any relevant third party information held about your personal or commercial credit arrangements.
-Academic Results for a learner will be withheld for any course or programme where fees or any other debt remains unpaid.
-A learner will be prevented from graduating or receiving their award(s) until their debt has been paid in full.
-The learner will also be prevented from re-enrolling in further courses of study.
+Under these circumstances, Otago Polytechnic may give to, or obtain from, any relevant third party information held about your personal or commercial credit arrangements.
+Academic Results for a student will be withheld for any course or programme where fees or any other debt remains unpaid.
+A student will be prevented from graduating or receiving their award(s) until their debt has been paid in full.
+The student will also be prevented from re-enrolling in further courses of study.

 CANCELLATION OF PROGRAMME OR COURSE

-Transfers are negotiated with the Head of School or Programme Manager.
+Transfers are negotiated with the Head of College or Programme Manager.
 There are no penalties; however, there may be additional fees required or a refund may be due.
-Where a learner/student loan has been used to pay fees the refund will need to be returned to StudyLink and a new loan drawn down for the new programme.
+Where a student loan has been used to pay fees the refund will need to be returned to StudyLink and a new loan drawn down for the new programme.